Hey there! Thanks for checking us out. We’re Body-Improvements, LLC. And by we… I mean I. As in Steve Troutman. I’m Steve Troutman.

 I’ve been doing this internet fitness stuff a long time.
 I started my first fitness community via yahoo groups back in 2000.
 By 2001 I had a handful of virtual clients.
 At the time it was just a side thing that supplemented the personal training I was doing in gyms.
 Be that as it may… it felt really really right.

 Upon graduating college in 2004, I started Body-Improvements, LLC.
 I figured it was time to make things official since I was opening my first studio.
 I was still primarily training people in the gym and while I had desires of growing the web consulting side of the business, it was still a side gig.

-At the time, the concept of web coaching was foreign to most people.
+At the time, the concept of coaching people over the web was foreign.
 In fact, there was a lot of negative energy directed toward it – almost as if it were a sham.
-I was young and impressionable and I felt a lot of guilt about advertising a service that a lot of people I respected frowned upon.
+I was young and impressionable and I felt a lot of guilt about advertising a service that people I respected frowned upon.

 It wasn’t until later in my career that I found the confidence and maturity to do exactly what I felt best suited me and the people I wanted to help.
 Some things in life take time… you have to catch up to them before you’re truly ready.

 Today web-based coaching accounts for the vast majority of my business.
 It’s a massive part of my life that I’m beyond grateful for.
 I truly feel as though I’ve found my purpose.
 That I’m currently helping people in over 10 countries right now is unbelievable to me.